-Demographic Information:

-Employed Unemployed Self-employed Student

-Retired Other:

-Gender: Age: Age:

-Schooling Level:

-□ Bachelor's degree □ Master's degree □ Doctorate degree □ Other:

-Municipality of origin: Country of Origin:

-Most Used Method of Transportation: Automobile Motorcycle Bicycle

-Public transportation Walking

-Do you have a valid driver's license:  Yes 🗍 No

-STRATEGIES OF THE ROAD SAFETY ACTION PLAN

-Instructions: To the best of your ability, establish the priority level of the strategies presented for each of the emphasis areas using a numerical scale, with 1 representing the highest priority strategy.

-Seat Belt and Seat Protector-Use

-Establish a numerical order from 1 to 4.
+Demographic Information: ☐ Employed ☐ Unemployed ☐ Self-employed ☐ Student ☐ Retired ☐ Other: Gender: Male Female Other: Age: Schooling Level: ☐ High school or less ☐ Technical course ☐ Associate degree ☐ Bachelor's degree ☐ Master's degree ☐ Doctorate degree ☐ Other: Municipality of origin: Country of Origin: Most Used Method of Transportation: ☐ Automobile ☐ Motorcycle ☐ Bicycle ☐ Public transportation ☐ Walking De ven beve e velid driverle licence.
+Do you have a valid driver's license: Yes No STRATEGIES OF THE ROAD SAFETY ACTION PLAN Instructions: To the best of your ability, establish the priority level of the strategies presented for each of the emphasis areas using a numerical scale, with 1 representing the highest priority strategy.
+Seat Belt and Seat Protector-Use Establish a numerical order from 1 to 4.
 According to your criteria, what's the order of priority that should be assigned to the following strategies related to seat belt and car seat use?
 Implement educational campaigns for citizens on the importance of using seat belts and child safety seats.
 Reinforce law enforcement with municipal and state police officers in the use of seat belts and correct use of child safety seats.
 Establish alliances with community organizations, hospitals and childcare centers to promote the correct use of child safety seats.
 Propose to increase the established fine for not using seat belts and child safety seats.

-Have you had the opportunity to observe in the media and/or social networks the prevention campaigns of the Traffic Safety Commission related to the importance of the use of seat belts and car seats?
+Have you had the opportunity to observe in the media and/or social networks the prevention campaigns of the Traffic Safety Commission related to the importance of the use of seat belts and car seats? ☐ Yes ☐ No Rate these campaigns based on your opinion ☐ Very Good ☐ Good ☐ Fair ☐ Poor ☐ Very Poor Do you consider these campaigns to be effective? ☐ Very Effective ☐ Somewhat effective ☐ A little effective

-$\Box$ Yes $\Box$ No